rominator1983/completeModInstallationManual/README.md

     As of [the documentation](https://ubuntustudio.org/ubuntu-studio-installer/) Ubuntu studio can be installed by starting the launcher by pressing the windows key and searching for "ubuntu studio" but that did not work for me as the ubuntustudio-installer was not installed out of the box.

-    Then start the Ubuntu studio installer by pressing the windows key and searching for "studio" and install the following components:
+    Then start the Ubuntu studio installer by pressing the windows key and searching for "studio" and install the following components

     * linux-lowlatency
     * ubuntustudio-lowlatency-settings